AI Glossary for Journalists

 N

 The branch of AI focused on enabling computers to understand, interpret, and generate human language.
-Powers tools like automated transcription, sentiment analysis, and text summarization.
+NLP powers many journalism-relevant tools including search engines, translation services, sentiment analysis, text summarization, and chatbots.
+It's the technology that allows you to interact with AI using everyday language.

 Neural Network

-A computing system inspired by the human brain, consisting of interconnected nodes that process information in layers.
-The foundation of modern AI systems including those used in journalism.
+A computing system inspired by the biological neural networks in the human brain, consisting of interconnected nodes (neurons) organized in layers that process information.
+Neural networks learn by adjusting the strength of connections between nodes based on training data.
+They form the backbone of modern AI systems used in journalism.

 P